CodeByLine/intro-to-strings.js-v-000/README.md

 + Convert string to number data type

-Just like in Ruby, JavaScript has a handle of convenience methods built into the language that allow us to easily manipulate and modify strings.
+Just like in Ruby, JavaScript has a handful of convenience methods built into the language that allow us to easily manipulate and modify strings.
 You can read all about Strings in JS, and even more methods [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

 Feel free to open up the Developer Tools in Chrome or Firefox to play around with these methods.